B – The Beginning: Premise

 In a world powered by advanced technology, crime and violence sweep through the archipelagic nation of Cremona (inspired by the real city of Cremona in Italy, and other cities of Lombardy such as Milan).
 Chief among the major players is "Killer B", a vigilante serial killer who has thrown the city into chaos.
 The stories of the protagonist Koku; Keith Flick, a legendary investigator of the Royal Investigation Service (RIS); and a mysterious criminal organization intertwine on the path to reach their objectives.

-Koku is a demihuman with the ability to shape-shift parts of his body into wings and blades.
-Attempting to save his childhood friend Yuna, Keith is attempting to solve the murder of his sister 8 years ago.
+Koku is a demihuman with the ability to shape-shift parts of his body into wings and blades, and he is attempting to save his childhood friend Yuna.
+Keith is attempting to solve the murder of his sister Erika 8 years ago.
 Both of them are up against the Market Maker, a hidden organization that controls the government of the island to understand the magical powers that Koku has and where they came from.